 - Creates corporate image – For an issuing company, it’s better to have a corporate image based on facts as opposed to perception.
 Credit ratings ensure that the company gets a true corporate image in the market.

 - More avenues for borrowing – If a company has a good credit rating, then there is no shortage of avenues to approach for raising funds.
-This is because most organizations offering financing options accept credit ratings provided by recognized agencies.
+This is because most organizations raising capital accept credit ratings provided by recognized agencies.

 - Helps promote non-popular companies – Many companies are not popular among investors.
-Hence, when they issue a debt instrument, the reach is limited since investors are not aware of them.
-However, if a company has a high credit rating, then investors will invest in them even if they have never heard their names before.
+Hence, when they issue a debt instrument, the reach is limited as investors are not aware.
+However, if a company has a high credit rating, then investors may invest in them.

 The financial intermediaries derive the following benefits from credit ratings:

 - No need to explain the risk/return of a debt instrument – Credit ratings are self-explanatory and easy to understand.
-If an investor looks at an instrument with an AAA rating, he expects lower interest rates and purchases it if his risk tolerance is low.
+If an investor looks at an instrument with an AAA rating, he expects lower interest rates.
+And he purchases it if his risk tolerance is low.
 Hence, stockbrokers and other financial intermediaries don’t have to explain risks or returns to their clients.

 - Reduces dependency – Investors can choose instruments based on their investment plan by looking at the credit rating of various instruments.
 This allows them to be independent and reduces the load on investment advisors.